stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 ```

 Just for a test, let's re-write `mkBtn` to attach a handler that will update
-the display with name of pressed button (we still don't know the whole lot
+the display with the name of the pressed button (we still don't know a whole
-to make a working calculator):
+lot to make a working calculator):

 ```haskell
 mkBtn :: String -> Entry -> IO Button